-C1 Advanced Writing Part 1 Quiz
+C1 Advanced Writing Part 1 Quiz: Give It Your Best!

 C1 Advanced Task 1 Essay Sample Answer